 You can retrieve the Williams v.
 Smalls case in print by either locating page 375 in volume 390 of the official South Carolina Reports (S.C.) or page 772 in volume 701 of the South Eastern Reporter 2d Series (S.E.2d).
 The law library maintains copies of both.

-also access the Williams v.
+You can also access the Williams v.
 Smalls case online using either its South Carolina Reports (390 S.C.
 375) or South Eastern Reporter 2d (701 S.E.
 2d 772) cite via free websites and subscription databases like Westlaw and Lexis.

 If you know only the name (Williams v.
 Smalls) and jurisdiction (South Carolina) of a case, you can use the Table of Cases volumes of a print digest (discussed below) to find the case by party name.
-You can also search online by party name and jurisdiction using free websites and subscription databases like Westlaw Edge and Lexis+.
+You can also search online by party name and jurisdiction using free websites and subscription databases like Westlaw and Lexis.
 See the videos in the next section on Finding South Carolina Cases Using Westlaw & Lexis.

 West Topics & Key Numbers